Student-centric advice and objective recommendations

 Which majors have the highest salary?

 Our article on the top 15 college majors for the future has information on highest salary and industry growth for the best-ranking majors.
-These include computer science, business administration, and physical therapy.
+These include computer science, nursing, and physical therapy.
 To put things into context, you can also check out our article on average starting salaries out of college.
 But remember, each major has a wide range of high and low paying jobs after college.
 Your career choice will probably have more impact on your salary than your major.

 Choosing complementary double majors and minors